chutsu/ditto/docs/how_do_i_use_ditto.md

-# How do I use mdoc?
+# How do I use ditto?

 Contents:
 - File Structure